 1 in 10 people in the world today can’t read.
-Pratham’s innovative approach is helping kids in developing countries learn to read in as little as 50 days.
+Pratham’s innovative approach is helping kids learn to read in as little as 50 days.
 Pratham’s methodology centers around teaching children based on their level rather than their age or grade.

 It began in India, where most kids are in school - but many aren’t able to read at grade level.
 The success of the core approach - teaching kids at their level and not neglecting those who have fallen behind - has lead to increased reading in Indian states from Jammu and Kashmir to Tamil Nadu.